 Carbaryl is an insecticide belonging to the N-methyl carbamate class of pesticides.
 After contact with or ingestion by aquatic organisms, the toxic mode of action of carbaryl is inhibition of the enzyme acetylcholinesterase (AChE) at synaptic junctions in the nervous system.
 AChE breaks down the neurotransmitter acetylcholine.
 Inhibition of AChE results in the accumulation of acetylcholine in the nerve synapses which leads to continual firing of nerve pulses throughout the nervous system.

 This buildup results in uncontrolled movement, paralysis, convulsions, tetany, and possible death.
 Without proper nerve function, the respiratory, circulatory and other vital body systems will fail, ultimately causing death of the organism.
-The acetylcholinesterase inhibition effects of carbaryl are reversible with removal of exposure of the stressor chemical.You may need Adobe Reader to view files on this page.
+The acetylcholinesterase inhibition effects of carbaryl are reversible with removal of exposure of the stressor chemical.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Fact Sheet Final National Recommended Ambient Water Quality Criteria for Carbaryl (PDF)(2 pp, 139 K, May 2012, EPA-820-F-12-004)

 - Aquatic Life Ambient Water Quality Criteria for Carbaryl - 2012 (PDF)(199 pp, 3 MB, April 2012, EPA-820-R-12-007)